 3D Commerce is the new way of shopping powered by the use of 3D product visualization, visual product configuration, and augmented reality to deliver an enhanced shopping experience.

 Not only do consumers love interacting with 3D visuals, but retailers that incorporate them on their product pages will notice quantitative benefits.
-Furniture retailers witness up to a 49% increase in conversion rates after implementing 3D product visualization.
+Furniture retailers witness up to a 60% lift in e-commerce sales after implementing 3D product visualization.